jinjor/elm-binary-decoder/README.md

 ## What's special about this library?

-Binary format offen give you the size of data before you read it.
+Binary format often give you the size of data before you read it.
 So, there are many useful functions for using these meta information.

 * Jump to certain position and read from there